edgio-docs/edgio-docs/src/guides/security/managed_rules.md

     will be identified.
 Mark the **Regex?** option to specify a regular expression instead of a literal value.
 -   The best strategy for defining exceptions is to:
-    1. Identify false positives within the **Threats Dashboard**
-        by reviewing recent threats and identifying requests that were made by actual users.
+    1. Identify false positives within the **Threats** tab of the **Security** dashboard by reviewing recent threats and identifying requests that were made by actual users.
     2. Identify a common attribute within those requests and the rule(s) that they inadvertently triggered.
     3. Use the information identified in step 2 to [create a rule